martenbjork/reorder-items/README.md

 On the server, a resolver handles the request.
 It too uses the `order` function that we already used on the front end.

-Because you can't write JavaScript objects directly to the database, we use the `instructions` array to figure out what changes we need to make to the database.

 ```ts
 const addCityResolver = (args: MutationArgs) => {
   // Fetch the existing items